WebAssembly/binaryen/README.md

      used in the containing node.
 Such a block is sometimes called an "implicit block".
  * Multivalue
-   * Binaryen does not represent multivalue instructions and values directly.
+   * Binaryen will not represent multivalue instructions and values directly.
-     Instead, they are lowered to non-multivalue things on binary reading.
-In Stack IR we can optimize to generate multivalue uses.
-In other words, the main Binaryen IR does not have multivalue, but Stack IR does.
-   * Binaryen's main focus is on optimization of wasm, and therefore the question of whether we should have multivalue in the main IR is whether it justifes the extra complexity there.
+     Binaryen's main focus is on optimization of wasm, and therefore the question of whether we should have multivalue in the main IR is whether it justifes the extra complexity there.
 Experiments show that the shrinking of code size thanks to multivalue is useful but small, just 1-3% or so.
 Given that,